 Through the Global Ambassadors program, Dominican international students act as ambassadors for their countries and cultures.
 During organized visits to elementary and secondary schools in Marin County, ambassadors give presentations on different themes related to their countries of origin.

 Global Ambassadors also organize monthly round tables at Dominican and present their international perspectives to Dominican students, faculty and staff.

-To learn more about the Global Ambassadors Program and to apply to be a Global Ambassador, please contact Giulia Welch.
+To learn more about the Global Ambassadors Program and to apply to be a Global Ambassador, please contact Dr. Kati Bell.

 You are here!
 You have started your experience at Dominican, are attending classes and are familiar with the dynamic social and academic life at our University.
 But that's not enough.
 The Global Education Office wants to make sure that your experience at Dominican is life changing.

 Did you know that Dominican has excellent career development services?
 Talk to a career counselor today and start applying for internships.
 You could end up interning at one of the world's top companies, such as Deloitte, Genentech, Google or Pixar.

 The student social life at Dominican is very exciting and you should take advantage of it.
 Learn about events ASDU, our student government, is organizing and follow them on Facebook.
 Dominican students are passionate about sports, so attend a home game or follow the Penguins on Twitter.